Just make this one!

 ½ tsp fenugreek seeds

-2 stems curry leaves, leaves removed from stems, optional
+2 stems curry leaves, leaves removed from stems, plus extra to fry as a garnish, optional

 1 tsp turmeric